Low Sodium Hummus Recipe (No Salt Added)

 What’s In This Salt Free Hummus Recipe?

-- No Salt Added Chickpeas: one of my favorite pantry staple ingredients!
+- Chickpeas – one of my favorite pantry staple ingredients!
 You can use salt free canned chickpeas, or you can make your own no sodium dried chickpeas from scratch in the Instant Pot/Pressure Cooker, see note below!

 - Tahini: A fantastic and flavorful spread made from ground sesame seeds.